ray-project/ray/doc/source/serve/tutorials/java.md

 :start-after: docs-parallel-calc-start
 ```

-Now, the complete usage of `HttpStrategyCalcOnRayServe` is like this:
+Finally, the complete usage of `HttpStrategyCalcOnRayServe` is like this:

 ```{literalinclude} ../../../../java/serve/src/test/java/io/ray/serve/docdemo/HttpStrategyCalcOnRayServe.java
 :end-before: docs-main-end